-Admissions for the course starting September 2019 open on 3 September 2018 and close at 12 noon UK time (midday) on Friday 25 January 2019.
+Admissions for the course starting September 2020 open on 2 September 2019 and close at 12 midday UK time on Friday 24 January 2020.

 Applications should be made via the Graduate Admissions Office of the University and must be accompanied by supporting materials including references, transcripts and a CV.
 In addition, non-native English speakers will need to submit proof that they meet the minimum English proficiency requirements for the course.
 Potential applicants should read both the course-specific admissions information on these pages as well as the University’s Application Guide before submitting any application.
 Applications must be submitted via the University’s online application system.